magyarkuti/corvinusmetropolis/README.md

-An extension of **metropolis** theme for the **beamer** package of **LaTeX**.
+An extension of the **Metropolis** theme for the **beamer** package in **LaTeX**.

 ## Install the beamer style corvinusmetropolis

-If you are familiar with LaTeX the two cornerstones of the installation are the fonts and the logos only.
-Otherwise, install tex with beamer having metropolis theme.
-If you have any problem with metropolis theme go to
+If you are familiar with LaTeX, the two main components for installation are the fonts and the logos.
+Otherwise, install TeX with the beamer package and the Metropolis theme.
+If you encounter any problems with the Metropolis theme, refer to
 <https://www.tug.org/texlive//Contents/live/texmf-dist/doc/latex/beamertheme-metropolis/metropolistheme.pdf>

 ### Required fonts